Friday, October 31st, 2025

 Our Mission

-Immerse yourself in the rich traditions and cultural festivities of the
+Immerse yourself in the rich traditions and cultural festivities of the Bay City Día De Los Muertos Festival.

-with an array of family-friendly activities.
+This two-day event is a joyous celebration that brings together the essence of the Day of the Dead with an array of family-friendly activities.
 From intricate altar displays honoring loved ones to lively music and dance performances, every corner of the festival radiates with vibrant energy and heartfelt reverence.
 Join us as we embrace the beauty of Mexican heritage through art, food, and community, creating cherished memories that honor the past and celebrate life.

 Flor de Muerto Mexican Marigolds